-All concerns of poor practice or possible child abuse by colleagues should be reported to the head teacher.
-Complaints about the head teacher should be reported to the chair of governors, chair of the management committee or proprietor.
+All concerns of poor practice or possible child abuse by colleagues should be reported to the Principal.
+Complaints about the Principal should be reported to the chair of governors, chair of the management committee or proprietor.

 Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure action.